Diesel exhaust fluid: Supply shortage

-As of December 2021, a shortage of DEF in South Korea was continuing and brought havoc to its economy.

-As most of the urea used is supplied by China, imports have slowed since China introduced mandatory inspections of urea exports in September.

-Nearly 97% of South Korea's urea imports came from China between January and September.
-In 2015, South Korea had made it mandatory for diesel cars to use urea solutions to control emissions, a move that now impacts 40% of registered vehicles.
-Diesel vehicles made since 2015 were required to be fitted with SCR systems.
-The South Korean government started rationing urea solution, and banned its resale as panic buying by drivers exacerbated an acute shortage that could cause transport and industry to grind to a halt.
-A KC-330 Cygnus was sent to import Diesel exhaust fluid from Australia to ease a supply shortage of the key material used in diesel vehicles.

 Australia

 In early December 2021, the Australian National Road Transport Association also raised concerns about a shortage of DEF in the country due to the shortage of urea in China.
 China capped exports to protect its domestic supplies and rising DEF prices.
 By mid-December, there was approximately 7 weeks' supply of AdBlue left in Australia.
 On 14 December, Australian company IOR stated that it would build a new plant.